John Moultrie, Jr.

-John Moultrie (18 January 1729 – 1798) was an English slave owner and politician who served as deputy governor of East Florida in the years before the American Revolutionary War.
+John Moultrie, Jr. (18 January 1729 – 1798) was an American-born doctor and planter who served as deputy governor of East Florida in the years before the American Revolutionary War.
 He became acting governor when his predecessor, James Grant, was invalided home in 1771 and held the position until 1774.
 Moultrie again became a deputy under his successor, Patrick Tonyn, returning to Great Britain in 1784.

 Early life and education

-Moultrie was one of five brothers who became a doctor after obtaining a medical degree from the University of Edinburgh in 1749.
+Moultrie's father, John Moultrie, born in the parish of Culross, Fife, in 1702, was the only son of Catherine Craik and John Moultrie.
+Moultrie Sr. was educated at Edinburgh, became a surgeon in the Royal Navy, and emigrated to Charlestown in 1728.
+On April 22 that same year, he married Lucretia Cooper, daughter of Dr. Barnard Christian Cooper of Goose Creek.
+Their eldest son, John Jr., was born in 1729, and graduated from the University of Edinburgh in 1749 at the age of twenty-one.
+He returned to South Carolina in 1749 as a physician, being one of a relatively small group of Americans who could lay claim to such a record of scholarship.